10 Facts about Chancellorsville

 April 30 - May 6, 1863

-In 2012 the Civil War Trust announced a new campaign with the Central Virginia Battlefield Trust to save 14 acres of the Chancellorsville Battlefield.
 The Civil War Trust has been an active and aggressive partner in working to save and preserve key tracts at this endangered battlefield.
-To expand your appreciation for this battle and this new preservation opportunity, please consider these ten facts about the Battle of Chancellorsville.
+To expand your appreciation for this battle and the preservation opportunity it presents, please consider these ten facts about the Battle of Chancellorsville.

 Fact #1: At the Battle of Chancellorsville, Lee’s army faced its longest odds